Skip to main content

 };

-As a last step, we need to add the new component's name to the Components type so that the frontend app would be able to resolve it correctly (when choosing which component to render).
-Let's open the apps/api-harmonization/src/modules/page/page.model.ts file and add the component's __typename to the list:
+As a last step, we need to add the new block's name to the Blocks type so that the frontend app would be able to resolve it correctly (when choosing which block to render).
+Let's open the apps/api-harmonization/src/modules/page/page.model.ts file and add the block's __typename to the list:

 import {